Decentralized Domain Generalization with Style Sharing: Formal Model and Convergence Analysis: Introduction

 Due to the practical importance of enabling DG in FL settings, recent research has focused on federated domain generalization (FDG) \cite{baibenchmarking}, where DG algorithms are designed to operate in a distributed manner across edge devices.
-FDG introduces further challenges compared to centralized DG, primarily due to the limited number of source domains accessible to each device \cite{li2023federated}.
-In FDG, in addition to label heterogeneity across devices, source heterogeneity must be also considered, further complicating the goal of achieving DG \cite{wang2024multi}.
-For instance, in the previously mentioned example, one device may contain images collected in the morning, while another holds images taken in the afternoon, yet the constructed global model is expected to make reliable predictions on night-time images. \\[-0.1in]
+FDG introduces additional challenges compared to centralized DG, mainly due to the limited number of source domains accessible to each device \cite{li2023federated}.
+In FDG, in addition to label heterogeneity between devices, source heterogeneity must also be considered, further complicating the goal of achieving DG \cite{wang2024multi}.
+For instance, in the previously mentioned example, one device may contain images collected in the morning, while another holds images taken in the afternoon, yet the constructed global model is expected to make reliable predictions on night-time images.